 The coverage is automatic and no further action is needed from you.
 You can check also out the SDIC site or the Life Insurance Association (LIA) site for more information about the benefits and caps of the PPF scheme.

 Positioning themselves as a capital guaranteed insurance savings plan with no lock-in or fees.

-The Singlife Visa debit card is also a worldwide multi-currency card with no additional FX fees and zero annual fees.
+If that’s not enough they even have the Singlife Visa debit card a Visa card that can be used as a worldwide multi-currency card with no additional FX fees and zero annual fees.

-Gosh!
-They combined so many things into one product that there is no single English term that can summarise it.
+They combined so many things into one product that there are no words that can describe it.